Overview

 Change replication

-Etlworks supports unidirectional change replication: from the source to the destination.
-To replicate changes in the opposite direction –– from the destination to the source –– a separate Flow must be created, where the source and the destination swap places.
+Etlworks supports unidirectional change replication (one-way synchronization) from the source to the destination.
+To replicate changes in the opposite direction (from destination to source), you must create a separate Flow where the source and destination are swapped.

-Read more about configuring a change replication in Etlworks.
+Read more about configuring change replication in Etlworks.

 High Watermark Field